neilshah2000/npm-upload-9781/README.md

 ## Install

 `npm i npm-upload-9781`

 ## About

 This module exposes the core MDS library, plus some helper libs - events, commands and sql

 ## Import

 Import libs like
 `import { Decimal, commands, sql, MDS, Coin, Token, TransactionListItem } from 'npm-upload-9781'`

 ## Exposes

 `events` - Minima Events helper lib.

 `commands` - Minima Commands helper lib.

 `sql` - Minima Sql helper lib.

 `MDS` - Paddy's core MDS.js library.
 Don't need to use because everything is wrapped in the events, commands and sql libs.
 But it's here if you need an escape hatch.

 `Decimal` - Helper libs use Decimal.js for floating point numbers.
 Use this import rather than import Decimal.js directly so your app code and lib code is on the same version.

 `Status, NetworkPeer, Token, TokenNFTDetail, NetworkStatus, Address, Coin, MMRProof, PublicKey, SignatureWitnessProof, SignatureWitness, Script, Proof, Witness, Magic, WitnessBurn, TransactionBurn, TransactionInput, TransactionOutput, Transaction, TransactionListItem, TransactionBody, SuperParents, TransactionHeader, Txpow, Value, TokenGenerator, State, MaximaMessage` - Core types used in and returned by Minima.

 ## TODO

 -   Implement all methods in commands
 -   Update command methods with tsdoc annotation
 -   Check existing type info and add more
 -   Update events with latest minima

+## Usage

+-   call events.onInit() to initialise minima when you start your app (eg in App.jsx)

 ## Sample App